 For more information on court rules generally, see the library's Court Rules Research Guide.

-Researchers are interested in the Court's docket for a number of reasons, including the anticipated outcome of a particular case or knowing which cases the Court chooses to hear.
+Researchers are interested in the Court's docket for a number of reasons, such as anticipating the outcome of a particular case or knowing which cases the Court chooses to hear.
 One of the best sources for current information on the Court's docket is U.S. Law Week.
-The library receives this publication in paper (Reference Indexes, also available through Lexis, Westlaw and BNA Electronic Library) and keeps older editions in Superseded Loose-leaf (Level 1).
+The library receives this publication in paper and electronically (Periodicals & online in Bloomberg BNA Electronic Library).
 The dockets for the current and previous terms are also available on the Supreme Court's website at http://www.supremecourt.gov/docket/docket.aspx.

 Complementing briefs, the ABA's Preview of United States Supreme Court Cases offers in-depth discussion of the issues before the Court in select cases.
 These summaries are written prior to oral argument, and link to the decision on Findlaw after the ruling is handed down.
 Published seven times during the Term (September-April), the library owns issues back to 1974 (Periodicals).
 A sample of featured cases is available at http://www.americanbar.org/publications/preview_home.html.
 Westlaw SCT-PREVIEW covers this publication back to OT 1989; Lexis (ABA;PRE-VU) covers back to OT 1991.